Biloma: Prognosis

 There are several factors that will affect the prognosis of biloma.
 This includes: size, site and the etiology which can be described as the cause.
 Although prognosis still depends on size, site and etiology, patients usually recover.
-Cases of asymptomatic Biloma's respond well to treatment.
+Cases of asymptomatic bilomas respond well to treatment.
 This means that there were no complications and the bile leak was successfully managed.
 In cases of symptomatic patients, those who had interventional radiology drainage have a successful prognosis.
 Drainage via interventional radiology prevents infection and improves patient morbidity and mortality.

-Due to most Biloma's being treated with percutaneous drainage, biloma will not recur or present with infection resulting in a good prognosis.
+Due to most bilomas being treated with percutaneous drainage, biloma will not recur or present with infection resulting in a good prognosis.
 There are instances in larger bile leaks where leaks into the peritoneum result in morbidity.

 Epidemiology

-Due to the limited research and cases presented of biloma, there is little epidemiology.
+Due to the limited research and cases presented of biloma, there is little known of its epidemiology.
 Cases usually present in patients of 60 to 70 years of age.
 In majority of diagnosed cases, they are secondary to iatrogenic disruption of the biliary tree.
-This means the incidence of Biloma will depend on the frequency of intervention.
+This means the incidence of biloma will depend on the frequency of intervention.
 To date, there has not been a difference between men and women who have a formation of biloma.
-In the case of spontaneous Biloma, they rarely form.
-All studies on spontaneous cases of Biloma cases are from case reports dating 2007, which stated that 27 cases of spontaneous Biloma's had been reported since 1979.
+In the case of spontaneous biloma, they rarely form.
+All studies on spontaneous cases of biloma cases are from case reports dating 2007, which stated that 27 cases of spontaneous bilomas had been reported since 1979.

 Research directions

 There was a study conducted from 2007 to 2017.
-The purpose of the study was to determine which method of treatment is most successful given a case of Biloma.
+The purpose of the study was to determine which method of treatment is most successful given a case of biloma.
 First the study determined that most biliary leaks resulted from cholecystectomy (27%) and hepatectomy (50%).
-In the study, Endoscopic pseudocyst drainage was performed which is a technique used to drain fluid.
+In the study, endoscopic pseudocyst drainage was performed, which is a technique used to drain fluid.
 There was a clinical success rate of 70.4% in the group of patients.

-The study concluded that the most successful treatment option is Endoscopic pseudocyst drainage.
+The study concluded that the most successful treatment option is endoscopic pseudocyst drainage.
 The study states that using this technique will eliminate the need for surgery even in patients with complex cases.